Armenian wrestlers shine at the 2024 European Wrestling Championships

 Jason Takhtadjian

-Jason Takhtadjian is a reporter, producer and weekend anchor at KCAU-TV in Sioux City, Iowa.
-Takhtadjian began college pursuing Mechanical Engineering with a focus on Aerospace until deciding to pursue a sports broadcast career after one semester at the University of Nevada - Las Vegas.
+Jason Takhtadjian is an evening reporter at CBS47/KSEE24 in Fresno, California.
+Takhtadjian began college pursuing mechanical engineering with a focus on aerospace until deciding to pursue a sports broadcast career after one semester at the University of Nevada - Las Vegas.
 While at UNLV, Takhtadjian worked on his own weekly radio show/podcast covering soccer and basketball, produced his own sports debate show, was part of the university’s weekly sports show “The Rebel Report” and was the play-by-play commentator for UNLV men’s and women’s soccer and basketball, to name a few.
 When the COVID-19 pandemic started, Jason was graduating college and had to pivot to the world of general news to land a job.
-Three years after accepting a job in the middle of the United States with no Armenian community, Takhtadjian accepted a reporter position at KSEE in Fresno, California.
-The 26-year-old also worked as a contributor for Armenian Sports News, helping grow the page by thousands of followers in less than a year of work.
+This landed Jason in Sioux City, Iowa for his first TV job.
+For three years, Jason worked in the middle of the United States with no Armenian community.
+He became the senior reporter at the station, as well as the weekend anchor and producer for nearly two years.
+Takhtadjian accepted a reporter position in Fresno in April of 2024.
+The 26-year-old also works as a contributor for Armenian Sports News, the fastest growing English-based Armenian sports social media page.

 Be the first to comment